 "I'm the Easter Mom."

 I've wondered for years how this chapter would end.
 I always imagined that it would be emotional for him, but it doesn't seem to be.
 I never considered how bittersweet it would be for me.
 But it really is.
 He is still fiercely devoted to the Teletubbies.
 He is still so innocent in so many ways.
-But I think that today, right in front of my eyes, Bud crossed the invisible line and became a Big Kid.
+But I think that today, right in front of my eyes, Bud officially became a Big Kid.

 It's a wonderful thing.
 It's developmentally appropriate, which means that, for Bud, it's probably an indicator of great things to come.
 And yet, I can already feel the little empty spot inside me that will never again be filled in quite the same way.